 Before I get into how this model works I want to talk about what doesn’t work and I want to debunk a myth that I see as being the root cause of most of the biggest mistakes I see e-commerce marketers making:

 The biggest mistake is that They think of online marketing like this:

 - Someone is going to click on your ad or your social media post or even a search result

 - They’re going to then visit your website to look at your products

 - Then they are either going to buy – or not buy your products.

-This is a myth and you must banish this belief and this model from your mind if you’re going to succeed at e-commerce marketing
+This is a perfectly reasonable way of thinking about it – but it is a MYTH.
+You must banish this belief and this model from your mind if you’re going to succeed at e-commerce marketing

 I want to give you a real-world example of how the buying process actually works based on what we see happening at our site.
-Now this is a hypothetical but perfectly realistic sequence that illustrates The steps that a buyer typically goes through:
+This is a hypothetical but perfectly realistic sequence that illustrates the steps that a buyer typically goes through.

-SoYoung does advertising on Facebook targeted to reach an audience of people who have never heard of us before.
-Someone may see a photo and then a click on our Facebook ad and that’s gonna bring them directly to our website
+- SoYoung does advertising on Facebook targeted to reach an audience of people who have never heard of us before.
+Someone may see a photo and then a click on our Facebook ad and that brings them directly to our website

-They might look around for a minute and form a quick opinion before moving on to some other site.
-But at that point we place a cookie in their browser and they’ll start seeing ads for our products all over the web.
+- At that point, we place a cookie in their browser and they’ll start seeing ads for our products all over the web.
 This is what’s known as retargeting.
-They may not click on the ads the first or even the second time they see them but eventually they may return to the site for another look and this time there’s a little more trust and a little more familiarity with our products
+They may not click on the ads the first or even the second time they see them, but eventually, they may return to the site for another look and now there’s a little more trust and familiarity with our products.